 WHS welcomes Officer Dawn Armistead in her role as School Resource Officer!

 American Red Cross Blood Drive

-The WHS Student Council is running the American Red Cross Blood Drive on Thursday, December 19th in the WHS Gym.
-The goal for this drive is to collect 50 pints of blood.
+The WHS Student Council held an American Red Cross Blood Drive on Thursday, December 19th in the WHS Gym.
+Thanks to all who donated!

 Meet the Author Day

 On Tuesday, December 17th local author, Jo Ramsey, will be in the WHS Library during the school day so that students and staff will have the opportunity to meet a young adult author who lives in Winthrop.
 Jo Ramsey will be donating her latest books to the library, and all students who stop by to meet her will have the opportunity to enter a raffle for surprise prizes.

 Open House at WHS will be December 3rd from 5-7 PM.
 The format of the High School Open House has changed!
 Prior to the Open House parents will have the ability to schedule 5 minute Open House Night appointments with their children’s teachers.